-How their projects contribute to the of Anglia Youth Pledge which makes a giving young people the support the further training or work within 3 moneducation or employment.
-How their proposed provision is align of other provision locally and how th target market.
-Employability provision for participants, so successful applic good partnership working and effect delivery model.
-Lessons learned from previous deliver provision is a lign of organisations in a coordination. commitment to y need to get into ths of leaving ned with the full range ey will reach their ion can be confusing rations will evidence ive networks in their rery. arness the skills of a Calls and opt- ins to date Long term unemployed and young people opt-in opportunities from Building Better Opportunities, the Big Lottery Fund opt-in Programme.
-Grassroots Community Programme - Open Call Work and Health Integrated Services Open Call ESFA Opt-in Community Grants programme Projects contracted to date Norfolk Community College, for long-term unemployed people in Norfolk, led by East Coast College.
-BBO opt-in. £967,100 Opportunity Suffolk, for long-term unemployed people in Suffolk, led by TCHC.
-BBO opt-in. £967,100 On Track, for young people in Norfolk, led by the Matthew Project.
-BBO opt-in. £830,450 Minding the Gap, for young people in Suffolk, led by Community Action Suffolk.
-BBO opt-in. £830,450 Place 21(c), a grassroots project working with people furthest from the labour market, led by West Suffolk College £293,904 Great Yarmouth Inclusion Project , a grassroots project supporting neighbourhood employability projects in the Great Yarmouth area and run by Great Yarmouth Borough Council. £349,746 LIFT Community Grants Programme, an opt-in 100% grant programme with co- funding from the ESFA, run by Norfolk County Council. £1,030,292 Projects in the application process Three ambitious multi-partner initiatives under the Work and Health Integrated Services Call are in the contracting process.
+How their projects contribute to the delivery of the New Anglia Youth Pledge which makes a commitment to giving young people the support they need to get into further training or work within 3 months of leaving education or employment.
+How their proposed provision is aligned with the full range of other provision locally and how they will reach their target market.
+Employability provision can be confusing for participants, so successful applications will evidence good partnership working and effective networks in their delivery model.
+Lessons learned from previous delivery.
+Potential partnerships which could harness the skills of a range of organisations in a coordinated programme.
+Calls and opt- Long term unemployed and young p - ins to date opportunities from Building Better Op Lottery Fund opt-in Programme. pportunities, the Big Grassroots Community Programme - Open Call Work and Health Integrated Services Open Call ESFA Opt-in Community Grants pro gramme Projects Norfolk Community College, for long-term £967,100 contracted to end 2018 unemployed people in Norfolk, led by ena 2016 East Coast College.
+BBO opt-in.
+Opportunity Suffolk, for long-term £967,100 unemployed people in Suffolk, led by 2001,100 TCHC.
+BBO opt-in.
+On Track, for young people in Norfolk, led by the Matthew Project.
+BBO opt-in. £830,450 Minding the Gap, for young people in £830,450 Suffolk, led by Community Action Suffolk.
+2000, 100 BBO opt-in.
+Place 21(c), a grassroots project working £293,904 with people furthest from the labour market, led by West Suffolk College Great Yarmouth Inclusion Project, a £349,746 grassroots project supporting , neighbourhood employability projects in the Great Yarmouth Borough Council Projects in the Great Yarmouth Borough Council.
+Three ambitious multi-partner initiatives under the Work and application Health Integrated Services Call are awaiting full application process approval in March 2019.
 These projects aspire to work across the public and VCSE sectors to deliver a seamless programme of interventions to support people with long-term health issues into work.
-Linked projects are under consideration for those even further from the workplace under Priority 1.1.
+Linked projects are under consideration for those even further from the workplace under Prio

+The ESFA opt-in Community Grants Programme has been informally awarded and is in the contract process.
 Future opportunities Unlikely to be further Calls under this priority if the projects currently in the pipeline are approved, as Priority 1 is fully committed, with high levels of commitment and spend in priority 1.4